Nathaniel Buchwald: Career

 In the 1920s, Buchwald began publishing articles appeared in Di naye velt (The New World), after which he wrote for this and other Yiddish labor publications.
-Following the founding of Frayhayt (Freedom–later the Jewish Daily Forward) in New York City in 1922, Buchwald joined its editorial board and contributed as theater critic.
-Later, he wrote for Morgn Frayhayt (Morning Freedom) and Jewish Life, also in New York.
+Following the founding of Morgn Frayhayt (Morning Freedom) in New York City in 1922, Buchwald joined its editorial board and contributed as theater critic.
+Later, he wrote for Jewish Life, also in New York.

-In 1925, Buchwald helped found the Artef Players Collective, a Yiddish theater group in New York City.
+In 1925, Buchwald helped found the Artef, a Yiddish theater group in New York City.
 (The name "Artef" came from Arbeter teater-farband or "workers' theatrical alliance.")
 Members included: Moyshe Olgin, David Pinski, David Abrams, Melech Marmur, Kalman Marmur, Shachno Epstein, Moyshe Nadir.
 Regarding Artef's aims, Buchwald wrote: " Life pulled in one direction, to world upheavals, to Revolution, to Soviet Russia, to collective consciousness and collective action, [while] the theatre still busied itself with bygone idylls, Hassidic legends, all kinds of tall tales, or with the routine of bourgeois life, family drama and romantic complication."
 They staged their first performance in 1927 but slowed during the Great Depression and even took a hiatus from 1937 to 1939.
-In 1940, the group resumed performances with Clinton Street by Louis Miller.
-The group disbanded in the 1940s.
+In 1939, the group resumed performances with Clinton Street by Louis Miller.
+The group disbanded in the 1940.

 Up to September 1933, Buchwald served as Moscow correspondent for the publications like the Communist Party USA's official newspaper, the Daily Worker; Vern Smith replaced him.